anushkasinghal24/BridgeLabz-Training/README.md

 ● Deduct from smart card balance.
 Loop until balance is exhausted or the user quits.

+25-12-2025 : Added and Submitted Level and Level 2 practice questions of java methods. [methods](./core-java-practice/gcr-codebase/methods/)

-25-12-2025 : Completed and Submitted String practice questions.[Strings](./core-java-practice/gcr-codebase/strings/)
+26-12-2025 : Completed and Submitted Extras java-string-handling practice questions.[extras-java-string-handling](./core-java-practice//gcr-codebase/extras-java-string-handling/)

 The questions are :